 The program provides an enriching hands- on experience on culinary principles and techniques with special emphasis on culinary techniques that foster healthy cooking .

-The six-month Diploma in Culinary arts is the right choice for those who want to build a career as a professional chef in the food service industry.
+The six-month Commercial Cooking – NC II (Culinary Arts) is the right choice for those who want to build a career as a professional chef in the food service industry.
 With a National Certification Level II on Commercial Cooking by the Technical Education and Skills Development Authority (TESDA), this program equips students with the fundamental skills and techniques on cookery.
 Students are then exposed, through intensive hands on culinary training, on various cuisines which include Asian, European, and American cuisines.
 After being honed in the classroom for four months, the students then undergo local internship training to gain additional culinary knowledge and at the same time have an understanding of the hospitality workplace.

-For those budding entrepreneurs who have passion toward engaging in the food service business yet do not know how, the eight-month Diploma in Culinary Entrepreneurship, accredited by TESDA for NCII Commercial Cooking, is the best program of choice.
+For those budding entrepreneurs who have passion toward engaging in the food service business yet do not know how, the eight-month Commercial Cooking – NC II (Culinary Entrepreneurship), accredited by TESDA for NCII Commercial Cooking, is the best program of choice.
 Alongside with the regular six months culinary arts program, students will continue to study for two more months to gain managerial and business competencies modules.
 Entrepreneurial subjects include courses on market research, conducting feasibility studies and preparation of a business plan, catering/banquet management, purchasing and cost control.

 A hybrid program offering from AHA Philippines, this six-month/eight month culinary arts program provides an intensive hands-on culinary training for students.
 After the six/eight month training, students will then have the chance to do a paid summer work experience in the USA in partnership with AHA USA based in Hilton Island, South Carolina.

-This program is made especially for high school graduates, college transferees, or those who want to earn a degree and become a chef.
+This program is made especially for high school graduates, college transferees, or those who want to become a chef.
 With an integrated mode of learning where hands-on competencies in culinary arts go hand in hand with liberal arts education through a balanced combination of general education courses, this program creates a strong foundation for future hospitality professionals.